Timelike Holographic Complexity: Timelike Subregion and Holographic Volume

-where $\epsilon$ is a UV cutoff near the boundary $r=0$.
-The second integral starts at $r = T/2$ since the timelike branch exists only for $r \ge T/2$.
-The factor of 2 arises from the symmetry of the volume under consideration.
+where $\epsilon$ is a UV cutoff near the AdS boundary at $r=0$.
+The lower limit of the second integral reflects the fact that the timelike branch exists only for $r \ge T/2$, while the overall factor of 2 arises from symmetry of the configuration.

 Following \cite{Alishahiha:2015rta}, the timelike subregion complexity is defined as